Pisces Sun, Gemini Moon: The Source Code, the Spook Loop, and the Psychic Surveillance State (Part II, “Through a PRISM, Darkly”)

 Short for “Prosecutor’s Management Information System”, PROMIS was originally intended as a federal case management tool.
 Designed by former NSA analyst Bill Hamilton, it worked by reading and integrating a wide variety of previously non-compatible databases into a single elegant, searchable, automated proto-Google.
 This enabled the prosecutor to peer into previously “hidden layers” (Pisces) of a case to “uncover less visible facts” by “spotting, observing, and articulating” (Gemini) all the actions of the defendants, witnesses, arresting officers, judges, detectives, and defense lawyers in all their previous cases.
 (Source) When all that information was cross-collated and analyzed it became easy to predict which defense attorney and/or which judge was going to take which course of action in which case with what degree of probability.
 A legal strategy that might have taken months or years to develop before PROMIS could now be decided upon in nano-seconds.

 Intelligence agencies quickly realized that with a few modifications PROMIS could be altered to quickly cross-collate and analyze a target’s bank deposits/withdrawals, credit card transactions, insurance files, stock investments, book purchases, phone calls, porn habits, geographic movements, as well as those of all their associates out to several degrees of separation.
 When all of that information is overlaid with data from reconnaissance satellites, surveillance cameras, and license plate readers the resulting dossier is astonishing in its thoroughness.
-Investment banker Catherine Austin Fitts, the Assistant Secretary of HUD during Bush I administration, has said the film Enemy of the State is a good approximation of what these systems were capable of back in the mid 1990′s.
+Investment banker Catherine Austin Fitts, the Assistant Secretary of HUD during Bush I administration, has said the film Enemy of the State is a good approximation of what these systems were capable of back in the mid 1990′s before artificial intelligence systems automated the process.
 (Source) Fast forward to 00:48:

 According to LAPD narcotics detective turned investigative reporter Michael C. Ruppert, by the turn of the millennium the system had mutated into an automated, algorithm driven Hydra, with a computerized “head” invisibly (Pisces) peering (Gemini) into every database and through every camera on the planet 24 hours a day.
 (Source) In other words, how modern government surveillance is less “FBI agent listening in on your phone calls” and more “All Seeing Eye, Version 2.0″.